ExcelentProject/twitter-analysis-app/README.md

 ```

 In the YAML, notice how the API token is mounted from a secret.
-Once the connector is deployed, you can check the status to see if it is running, you can go to the Telegram app and talk with the bot `@strimzi-connect-bot`.
+Once the connector is deployed, you can check the status to see if it is running, you can go to the Telegram app and talk with the bot `@StrimziQEBot`.
 The bot will response on every your message.
 It's achieved by simple KafkaStreams application which reads messages from `telegram-topic-source` and based on data there send response to `telegram-topic-sink`.
 Telegram sink connector then send messages from `telegram-topic-sink` to specific chat based on telegram `chatId`.